 top of page

-The Art and Science of Artist Management
+Dave Cronen's Manifesto for Artist Management: The Art and Science of Nurturing Talent

-2 Time waits for no one.
+2 Time waits for no one

 Dave Cronen, Mat Bancroft, and Jonathan Burns experimenting with Microsoft's HoloLens mixed reality device to envision the future of music making.
 Studio 3, RAK Studios, St John's Wood, London.

-4 Build teams that make history.
+4 Building teams that make history

 "Creativity in the Digital Age" shoot.
 Studio 3, RAK Studios, St. John's Wood, London.
 Left to right: James Fisher, Ben Thornley, Dave Cronen, Mat Bancroft, Roy Sharples, Jill Furmanovsky, Steve Franklin, Olly Wiggins, Malcolm Smith, and Jessie Deol.

-5 Communicate with clarity to generate energy and drive success.
+5 Communicate with clarity For success

 Dave Cronen, Mickie Most's office, RAK studios, St John's Wood, London.